What Are Millennials Looking For With Electronic Payroll Cards?

 A 2016 study called “ The New Financial Reality: The Rise of Non-Traditional Wage Management” asked more than 1,000 adults, ages 18 to 65, who had been employed in the previous six months, to list their attitudes and perceptions around wage payment options.
-One of the most important findings in the study was millennials’ overall positive view of prepaid payroll cards, with 64 percent of millennial respondents saying payroll cards should be offered as an option by employers and 40 percent saying they feel a company cares about its workers when it offers more payment options.
+One of the most important findings in the study was millennials’ overall positive view of electronic payroll cards, with 64 percent of millennial respondents saying payroll cards should be offered as an option by employers and 40 percent saying they feel a company cares about its workers when it offers more payment options.

 Millennials are the largest demographic in the U.S. workforce.
 Thirty-seven percent of all millennials feel it would be valuable to have their pay loaded on a paycard each payday, which amounts to over 29 million millennials in the U.S..

 More than 5 million U.S. millennials don’t have a chequing account, and one third say payroll cards would be a valuable way to receive wages.
 48 percent of millennials who don’t have a chequing account say the reason is that they do not trust banks.
-45 percent of millennials who use prepaid cards do so to avoid overdraft fees, 50 percent use them to avoid debt, and 46 percent to avoid cheque cashing fees.
+45 percent of millennials who use electronic payroll cards do so to avoid overdraft fees, 50 percent use them to avoid debt, and 46 percent to avoid cheque cashing fees.

 In older generations, people would often work 30 to 40 years at a single company and then retire.
 Millennials, however, are far more likely to jump from job to job as they look for companies that align with their values and goals, and may only work at some jobs for a few years.
 For these cardholders, the ability to take a payroll card with them to the next job is a must.